Longfld/AngularQuickStartForBeginning/README.md

 After unzip, go to folder that contains package.json then:

 1. run "npm install".
-Don't worry about warning message, as long as there is no read ERR message
+Don't worry about warning message, as long as there is no red ERR message

 2. run "npm start"